pagkly/Zed/Investopedia3/How to Interpret Financial Statements.md

 ### Types of Expenses

 Primary expenses are incurred during the process of earning revenue from the primary activity of the business.
-Expenses include the [cost of goods sold (COGS)](https://www.investopedia.com/terms/c/cogs.asp), selling, general and administrative expenses (SG&A), depreciation or amortization, and research and development (R&D).
+Expenses include the [[cost of goods sold (COGS)]](https://www.investopedia.com/terms/c/cogs.asp), selling, general and administrative expenses (SG&A), depreciation or amortization, and research and development (R&D).
 Typical expenses include employee wages, sales commissions, and utilities such as electricity and transportation.

 Expenses that are linked to secondary activities include interest paid on loans or debt.
 Losses from the sale of an asset are also recorded as expenses.